nareshbhatia/codegen-eval/nx-plugin-generators/README.md

 # Run "react" plugin to generate a component
 # Creates /packages/ui-lib/components/Button
 nx g @nx-plugin-generators/react:component Button --project=ui-lib

+# If you have published the plugin locally, then you can unpublish it like this:
+npm unlink -g @nx-plugin-generators/react
 ```

 ## Prompting the user for properties